 Councils have the power to waive part or all of any rates and charges, under financial hardship provisions.
 However, Council's preference is to not waive rates, charges or penalty interest imposed (where applicable), as the value of each property provides the owner with a potential source of funds, if liquidated.

 All financial hardship applications are assessed on an individual basis, in accordance with Council Policy CP031 Rates Assistance.

-4.16 State Government imposed Fire Services Property Levy (FSPL)
+4.16 State Government imposed Emergency Services and Volunteers Fund (ESVF) charges (previously known as Fire Services Property Levy (FSPL))